mathildathompson/text_adv_app/project_to_do_list.md

 #Project To Do List

-###Ask Joel
-* Image temp files?
-* reload file name when you hit a validation failure so you don't need to reselect

 ###Must Have

-* Image upload via API
-* Fix the active highlighting on menu bar
+* Fix the active highlighting on menu bar for my creations
 * Force users to confirm their email address!
 * Validate Status can ONLY be either Draft or Published
 * Add a default image for new adventures if one is not provided